dannystaple/dannystaple.github.io/_posts/2008-12-23-crackers-and-cheese-christmas-snacking.md

 I then add in a number of other cheeses depending on the crowd, how large they are, and who I know will be coming:

 * Edam – This Dutch Cheese generally comes in a large ball, a section of, or small bitesize balls.
 It is mild and creamy to the taste and rubbery in texture, and has a few holes in it.
 * Emmental – This is a Swiss Cheese with the infamous holes in it.
-It has a very unique taste to it.
-The texture is also fairly rubbery.
+It has a unique taste to it.
+The texture is firm.
 * Double Gloucester (from where I grew up!) – Creamy, firm and rich.
 Crumblier than Cheddar, with a slightly redder colour, this is a whole milk, unpasteurised cheese.
 * Red Leicester – This uses much more of the Orange Annato natural dye used in Double Gloucester, giving it the distinctive red appearance.
 It is tangy and firm – again crumbly when compared with Cheddar.
-* Cheshire – This cheese is very crumbly and salty to the taste.
+* Cheshire – This cheese is crumbly and salty to the taste.
 I generally go for the white variety.

 Finally, a few speciality/novelty cheeses are good: